kkaminsk/ModernDesktopStuff/Collect-BitLockerStatus/Collect-BitLockerState.ps1 App Specification.md

 * **Log Location**: The script must prompt the user to choose a directory for the output logs, either their Documents folder or C:\\Windows\\temp.

-* **Folder Structure**: A new subfolder must be created within the chosen location with a name formatted as BitLockerLogs-DD-MM-YYYY-HH-MM4.
+* **Folder Structure**: A new subfolder must be created within the chosen location with a name formatted as BitLockerLogs-DD-MM-YYYY-HH-MM.

 * **Activity Log**: A log file named Get-BitLockerState.log should be created within the new folder to record the script's activities.